apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Cloud Configuration Bus

 CAS uses the Spring Cloud Bus to manage configuration in a distributed deployment.
-Spring Cloud Bus links nodes of a distributed system with a lightweight message broker:
+Spring Cloud Bus links nodes of a distributed system with a lightweight message broker.

 ```properties
 # spring.cloud.bus.enabled=false